vexxhost/magnum-cluster-api/docs/user/labels.md

 ## OIDC

-* `oidc_enabled`

-   Enable OpenID Connect for the kube-api login.

-   Default value: `false`

-* `oidc_client_id`

-   The client ID for the OpenID Connect client, must be set if `oidc_issuer_url` is set.

-   Default value: ``

-* `oidc_groups_claim`

-   If provided, the name of a custom OpenID Connect claim for specifying user groups.
-The claim value is expected to be a string or array of strings.

-   Default value: ``

-* `oidc_groups_prefix`

-   If provided, all groups will be prefixed with this value to prevent conflicts with other authentication strategies.

-   Default value: ``

 * `oidc_issuer_url`

    The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 If set, it will be used to verify the OIDC JSON Web Token (JWT).

+   Default value: ``

+* `oidc_client_id`

+   The client ID for the OpenID Connect client, must be set if `oidc_issuer_url` is set.

    Default value: ``